20 Apr 2023

 Village Social, Stable Cafe, and Cedric’s Tavern in Antler Hill Village are great options, but make sure to make reservations at those spots in advance.
 If you find yourself hungry and without a reservation, there are other quick bite options available, including the Smokehouse Food Truck (Antler Hill Village) and Courtyard Market (beside the Biltmore House).

-Your Biltmore ticket includes a complimentary wine tasting at the Winery in Located in Antler Hill Village, you can enjoy this perk with the purchase of a daytime ticket if you are over the age of 21.
+Your Biltmore ticket includes a complimentary wine tasting at the Winery located in Antler Hill Village, so you can enjoy this perk with the purchase of a daytime ticket if you are over the age of 21.

-Insider Tip: Make your wine tasting reservation upon arrival.
-Implemented during the pandemic, reservations must now be made in person the day of your visit at the winery within Antler Hill Village.
+Insider Tip: Make your wine-tasting reservation upon arrival.
+Implemented during the pandemic, reservations must now be made in person on the day of your visit at the winery within Antler Hill Village.

 If you miss out on your complimentary tasting, check out the wine bar across the way.
-The charcuterie board and pink peppercorn bon bons pair delciously with Biltmore's wines!
+The charcuterie board and pink peppercorn bon bons pair deliciously with Biltmore's wines!

-7. Explore everything Antler Hill Village has to offer, including the Biltmore Farmyard.
+7. Explore Antler Hill Village and The Biltmore Farmyard.

 The village is chock full of activities for everyone in your group.
 Tend farm animals, watch live craft demonstrations by blacksmiths and woodworkers, try your hand at target archery, create a unique nature mandala, rent a bike or take a guided bike ride, discover the ancient art of falconry, and if you're visiting with kids, let them play at the wooden Pisgah Playground.

 Insider Tip: Most shops and activities, including the Barn and Farmyard, close between 5-6 PM (depending on the season), so be sure to plan accordingly.
 Check out their detailed hours of operation here.

-8. Check out the special exhibit and seasonal events.
+8. Check out the Biltmore ® Special Exhibit and Seasonal Events.

 The year-long exhibition series at Biltmore called Legends of Art & Innovation will come to a close on February 20, 2023 with Leonardo Da Vinci-500 Years of Genius.
 Beginning March 3, 2023, the Italian Renaissance Alive will commence.
 This grand immersive experience will feature large-scale, multi-sensory displays showcasing the masterpieces of Michelangelo, Raphael, Botticelli, and Caravaggio.